begoechavarren/company-location-finder/README.md

 2. Import the cleaned data from MongoDB compass filtering by the categories the user introduces, which are found through RegEx categorization
 3. Populate a dataset of coordinates (got from the initial JSON file) with:
     * The number of companies of the wanted categories that the coordinate has around (using geoNear function)
-    * The number of selected restaurants/cafes close to the coordinate (using Google Places API)
+    * The number of selected restaurants/cafes close to the coordinate (using [Google Places API](https://developers.google.com/places/web-service/intro))
-    * The number of selected services close to the coordinate (using Google Places API)
+    * The number of selected services close to the coordinate (using [Google Places API](https://developers.google.com/places/web-service/intro))
-    * The number of events of the selected category happening close to the company (using Meetup API)
+    * The number of events of the selected category happening close to the company (using [Meetup API](https://www.meetup.com/meetup_api/))

 ### 3 - Data filtering and visualization

 Final phase, where I filter the dataset based on the level of importance given to each of the arguments by the user, find the perfect location and plot it.

 1. Normalize the data in each of the columns of the dataframe and assign them their level of importance to calculate the final coordinate ranking and find the best location for the company
-2. Get the address of the selected coordinates (using the Google Geocode API)
+2. Get the address of the selected coordinates (using the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start))
 3. Plot with Folium the final location and all its nearby selected companies, restaurants, services and events (create legend with HTML)
 4. Display the result on screen and automatically open an HTML file in the browser with the Folium interactive map